 Saule ruled all parts of life, determining life, death and the well-being and regeneration of all.
 She was the sun, riding every day in Her chariot across the sky.
 She also welcomed the souls of the recently departed into Her apple tree in the west.

-Beiwe was a Sun Goddess of the Sami or Lapps, the indigenous people of the Nordic countries.
-The Sami were reindeer herders who relied on the reindeer for their survival.
-Beiwe, Sun Goddess, nourished them and their herds and helped Her people maintain mental health during the difficult months of darkness.
-She flew through the heavens with her daughter, Beaivi-nieida (sun maiden) in a ring of reindeer antlers flinging fertility and life back onto the land.
-On Winter Solstice Her people smeared offerings of warm butter on doorposts to help Her gain strength for her flight high into the sky.
-Beiwe, like Saule was associated with spinning.
-Spinning wheels and flax were left as offerings on Her altars.
+Beiwe is a Sun Goddess of the Sàmi, the indigenous people of the Nordic countries.
+The Sàmi are reindeer herders who rely on the reindeer for their survival.
+In Sàmi myth, Beiwe nourishes them and their herds and helps her people maintain mental health during the difficult months of darkness.
+In their stories of her, she flies through the heavens on the Winter Solstice with her daughter, Beaivi-nieida (sun maiden) in a ring of reindeer antlers flinging fertility and life back onto the land.
+Beiwe, like Saule is associated with spinning.
+Spinning wheels and flax are left as offerings on her altars.

 The Norse goddess, Frigga (Freya) was also a spinning goddess.
 She sat at her spinning wheel during the Winter Solstice weaving the fates of the year to come.
 This celebration was called Yule, from the Norse word for wheel.
 Christmas is often called Yule or Yuletide.
 The Christmas wreath was adapted from Frigga’s “Wheel of Fate,” symbolizing the cyclical nature of life.

 Rozhanitza, Slavic Winter Goddess is also associated with reindeer and the Winter Solstice.
 She is depicted as a horned Goddess with reindeer antlers.
 Folk art of red and white embroideries were made of her for solstice celebrations.
 On her feast day, December 26, cookies made in the shape of deer were given and eaten for good luck.